Product Fundraisers

 Donation Pages

 Setting up a separate donation page on your website specifically for veterans’ medical needs can inspire donations from people who may be unsure about donating to a more general cause.
-Customize your donation page with information specifically regarding the medical need campaign you’ve launched, appealing to the emotions of your prospective supporters.
+Customize your donation form with information specifically regarding the medical need campaign you’ve launched, appealing to the emotions of your prospective supporters.

 You can further assure your supporters that their money is going directly to a specific cause by communicating the impact of their donation in a thank-you email.
 After your campaign ends, reach back out to your supporters to show appreciation and provide an impact statement such as: “Your generous contribution of $100 paid for medication for a wounded veteran.”